 The recording quality of this headset’s boom microphone is alright.
 Your voice should sound clear, full-bodied, and natural.
 Quite a bit of distortion is present, but it may not be noticeable for some listeners.

-The noise handling performance of the Corsair VOID RGB Elite’s boom microphone is okay.
-People on the other end of the line may have a hard time understanding you if you’re calling from an especially noisy or crowded environment.
-If you're looking for a pair of wired gaming headphones with better microphone noise handling, check out the JBL Quantum 400.
+The noise handling performance of the Corsair VOID RGB Elite’s boom microphone is good.
+People on the other end of the line should be able to hear you clearly if you're talking in a moderately noisy environment, although the volume of your voice is lowered a bit.
+If you're looking for a pair of wired gaming headphones with even better microphone noise handling, check out the JBL Quantum 400.

 These headphones are wired-only and don’t require a battery.